Search on the Website:

 And that's it, you have overclocked the current CPU to the highest frequency it can get with the current build.

-Note: you may be able to overclock the CPU to a higher frequency if you change the CPU Cooler to a better one or/and add some Case Fans.
+Note: you may be able to overclock the CPU to a higher frequency if you change the CPU Cooler to a better one or/and add some Case Fans with strong airflow.

 Now, let's summarize CPU Overclocking: